Major or mild neurocognitive disorders (dementia) | Medical Council of Canada

 5. Toxins (e.g., heavy metals, organic toxins)

-6. Neurodegenerative disorders (e.g., Parkinson disease, Lewy Body, Huntington disease)
+6. Neurodegenerative disorders (e.g., Parkinson disease, Lewy body dementia, Huntington disease)

 8. Intracranial masses (e.g., tumours, subdural masses, brain abscesses)

-10. Endocrine, metabolic, and nutritional disorders (e.g., hypothyroid, vitamin B12 deficiency)
+10. Endocrine, metabolic, or nutritional disorders (e.g., hypothyroidism, vitamin B12 deficiency)

 Key Objectives

-Given a patient with neurocognitive disorder (dementia), the candidate will identify potential causes, severity, and complications, and will initiate an appropriate management plan.
-In particular, the candidate will identify a deterioration in cognitive function and look for reversible risk factors.
+Given a patient who may be presenting with cognitive decline, the candidate will identify potential causes, severity, and complications, and will initiate an appropriate management plan.
+In particular, the candidate will identify deterioration in cognitive function and look for reversible risk factors.
 The candidate will differentiate early Alzheimer disease from other causes.

 Enabling Objectives

-Given a patient with neurocognitive disorder (dementia), the candidate will
+Given a patient who may be presenting with cognitive decline, the candidate will

 1. list and interpret critical clinical findings, including those based on

-1. a history from the patient and on other collateral information to determine whether cognitive decline has occurred, the time course, and possible risk factors (e.g., drugs, toxins);
+1. a history from the patient and other collateral information to determine whether cognitive decline has occurred and if so, its time course, as well as possible risk factors (e.g., drugs, toxins),

-2. a differentiation of true neurocognitive disorder (dementia) from psychiatric disorders (e.g., depression);
+2. a differentiation of neurocognitive disorder (dementia) from psychiatric disorders (e.g., depression), and

-3. the determination of the patient’s mental status as well as the results of the mini-mental state examination;
+3. the determination of the patient’s mental status as well as the Mini–Mental State Examination;

 3. construct an effective initial management plan, including

-3. patient and family counseling (e.g., prognosis, alternate decision-making and support services);
+3. counselling the patient and family (e.g., prognosis, alternate decision-making and support services), and

-4. determination as to whether a referral to specialized services (e.g., occupational therapy, addictions treatment) is required.
+4. determining whether a referral to specialized services (e.g., occupational therapy, substance use disorder treatment) is required.